nvimdev/dashboard-nvim/README.md

 - What does the shortcut do?

-    Just a tip like `whichkey`, on the dashboard, shortcuts are items that you can use the cursor to navigate around and then press `Enter` to confirm.
+    Just a tip like `whichkey`, on the dashboard, shortcuts are items that you can use the cursor to navigate around and press `Enter` to confirm.

 - `g:dashboard_custom_header` customs the dashboard header (same as startify).
 Check [wiki](https://github.com/glepnir/dashboard-nvim/wiki/Ascii-Header-Text) to find more Ascii Text Header collections.